Ronaldo Oliveira: East Bengal

 In 2019, Ronaldo signed for I-League side and Kolkata giants: East Bengal FC on a 3 years contract, after a successful week of trials under the observation of coach Alejandro Menendez.

-George Telegraph SC

-He made his debut against George Telegraph S.C. on 9 August in the 2019-20 Calcutta Premier Division which East Bengal lost 0-1.
-He also started in the Kolkata Derby in the 2019-20 Calcutta Premier Division.
+He made his debut against George Telegraph S.C. on 9 August in the 2019–20 Calcutta Premier Division which East Bengal lost 0-1.
+He also started in the Kolkata Derby in the 2019–20 Calcutta Premier Division.
 He came on as a substitute against Kalighat MS in the second half and provided a brilliant assist with the outside of his foot for Jaime Santos Colado to score and ensure the win for East Bengal FC.
 He is a part of the squad to play the 2019-20 I-League.
 He was released in January 2020.